 - 1. Adds the commissioner of higher education, or his designee, as an ex officio member of the board of the Teachers' Retirement System of Louisiana (TRSL). - 2.
 Provides that an employee can elect to participate in Social Security instead of TRSL at first employment in a TRSL covered position if they are at least age 60, or at least age 55 and have earned at least forty quarters in the Social Security system. - 3.
 Expands eligibility for participation in the Optional Retirement Plan (ORP) from only certain employees in higher education institutions to similar classes of employees in all postsecondary education institutions. - 4.
-Increases the minimum required ORP employer contribution rate from 6.2% to 8.0%. - 5.
-Extends the period during which an active contributing member of the ORP may make an irrevocable election to become a member of the regular (defined benefit) plan (DBP) of TRSL from five years following the participant's first employment to seven years. - 6.
-Permits a former ORP participant who was not actively employed in a TRSL covered position on June 30, 2024, who returns to active employment to elect to participate in the defined benefit plan instead of ORP on a prospective basis. - 7.
+Extends the period during which an active contributing member of the ORP may make an irrevocable election to become a member of the regular (defined benefit) plan (DBP) of TRSL from five years following the participant's first employment to seven years. - 5.
+Permits a former ORP participant who was not actively employed in a TRSL covered position on June 30, 2024, who returns to active employment to elect to participate in the defined benefit plan instead of ORP on a prospective basis. - 6.
 Establishes a nine-member ORP Advisory Committee which will provide information and feedback on ORP related topics to the TRSL Board of Trustees as well as provide regular updates to ORP participants.